Review of: Quicken for Windows

 So what has changed from last year’s version?
 Quicken 2018 added these new features:

 - Online Bills — Access to 11,000-plus online billers, with Adobe Acrobat PDF downloads.

 - Custom Reporting — Custom report layout options and direct Excel export.

-- Free Upgrades — Get the latest features for the term of your software license (up to 27 months with special promotions).
+- Free Updates — Get the latest features for the term of your software license (up to 27 months with special promotions) without having to upgrade.

 - Free Online Backups — 5 GB of secure online backup of Quicken with Dropbox.

 - Archive Investments — Move and archive investment transactions for Quicken Deluxe and higher.

 - Investment Performance Analysis — Better analysis with buy-and-hold comparison for Premier and above.